grafana/agent/docs/sources/flow/reference/components/discovery.gce.md

 # discovery.gce

-`discovery.gce` allows retrieving scrape targets from [GCP GCE](https://cloud.google.com/compute) instances.
+`discovery.gce` allows retrieving scrape targets from [Google Compute Engine](https://cloud.google.com/compute) (GCE) instances.
 The private IP address is used by default, but may be changed to the public IP address with relabeling.

 ## Usage